Other Concerns About Sexual Misconduct On Campus

 What if I fear retaliation from my attacker, or one of his/her friends?

-SU police and administrators take sexual misconduct complaints very seriously and will make every effort to prevent retaliation from occurring.
-One of the reasons you are encouraged to make a report to administrators is so that your rights can be protected.
-The University does not tolerate any kind of retaliation, and if it occurs, it should be immediately reported to the Dean of Students.
-The accused would face further University disciplinary procedures.
+One of the reasons you are encouraged to make a report to administrators is to safeguard your rights.
+The University does not tolerate any kind of retaliation, and if it occurs, it should be reported immediately to the Dean of Students (or designee) who will ensure the Respondent would face University disciplinary procedures.

 What if I am sexually violated by an SU student somewhere away from campus (e.g., study abroad, on spring break, etc.)?